RubenDeFreyne/GroupCal/README.md

 <h1 align="center">GroupCal</h1>

-Android application for traveling in a group.
+Demo of an Android application for traveling in a group.
+For the time being this is only an application for creating groups and adding events for this group.
+This is only a demo version for the course 'Native Apps : Android' at HoGent University College.

 ## Screenshots